PURR Collection Policy

 The PURR Designated Community

-PURR is an institutional repository service and virtual research environment that provides support for the research data lifecycle for Purdue University researchers and their immediate project collaborators.
-Faculty, staff, and graduate students from any Purdue campus are eligible to create projects and submit datasets for potential publication or archiving.
+PURR is an institutional repository service and virtual research environment that provides support for the research data lifecycle for Purdue University researchers, their collaborators, and the users who access their published data.
+Faculty, staff, and students from any Purdue campus are eligible to create projects and submit datasets for potential publication or archiving.
 Non-Purdue collaborators are required to have at least one valid Purdue user from the project named as a creator or contributor to be eligible to submit datasets.
-Purdue librarians will vet datasets for publication or archiving from constituents in their liaison areas.
+Purdue librarians vet datasets for publication or archiving from constituents in their liaison areas.

 Subjects and Arrangement